yvthepief/cdk-wordpress-ecs/README.md

 # AWS CDK Wordpress ECS

 With this repository it is possible to use AWS CDK to deploy a VPC with public and private subnets.
 In the public subnets a loadbalancer will be deployed.
-In the private subnets EC2 host via a AUTOSCALING group is deployed.
-Also an AURORA Serverless database cluster is deployed in the private subnets.
+In the private subnets EC2 hosts via an AUTOSCALING group and an AURORA Serverless database cluster is deployed.
 The EC2 hosts are used to create a ECS Cluster to deploy a wordpress container (2x) from docker hub on.

 # TO DO's:
 - Create EFS share for wordpress files